Mauricio Cabrera

-Mauricio Adolfo Cabrera Valdez (born September 22, 1993) is a Dominican professional baseball pitcher who is currently a free agent.
+Mauricio Adolfo Cabrera Valdez (born September 22, 1993) is a Dominican professional baseball pitcher for the Tigres de Quintana Roo of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Atlanta Braves.

 Career

 Atlanta Braves

 Cabrera signed with the Atlanta Braves as an international free agent in July 2010.
 He made his professional debut the following season with the Dominican Summer League Braves, logging a 1–5 record and 4.30 ERA in 19 appearances.
 In 2012, Cabrera played for the rookie ball Danville Braves, recording a 2.97 ERA in 12 games.
-He spent the 2013 season with the Single-A Rome Braves, posting a 3–8 record and 4.18 ERA in 24 appearances.
+He spent the 2013 season with the Single-A Rome Braves, posting a 3–8 record and a 4.18 ERA in 24 appearances.
 The next year, he split the season between the GCL Braves and the High-A Lynchburg Hillcats, pitching to a 5.73 ERA with 31 strikeouts in 33.0 innings of work.
 The Braves added Cabrera to the team's 40-man roster on November 19, 2014.

 Cabrera spent the 2015 season with the High-A Carolina Mudcats and also made 13 appearances for the Double-A Mississippi Braves, accumulating a 5.59 ERA in 36 appearances.
 Cabrera participated in the Arizona Fall League after the season.
 The Braves promoted Cabrera to the major leagues for the first time on June 27, 2016.
 He made his major league debut that day against the Cleveland Indians, pitching one inning, in which he yielded one hit.
 Three days later, Cabrera recorded his first career save against the Miami Marlins.
 He finished his rookie season with a 5–1 record with 6 saves and a 2.82 ERA.
 His four-seam fastball had the second-highest average speed of any MLB pitcher's pitches in 2016, at 100.4 mph.

-Cabrera suffered a strained right elbow in Spring Training in 2017, and began the season on the disabled list.
-He spent the entire season in the minors, mainly with the Triple-A Gwinnett Braves, where he struggled to a 7.86 ERA in 24 games.
+Cabrera suffered a strained right elbow in spring training in 2017, and began the season on the disabled list.
+He spent the entire season in the minors, mainly with the Triple-A Gwinnett Braves, where he struggled to a 7.86 ERA and 20 strikeouts in 24 games.
 On February 19, 2018, Cabrera was designated for assignment following the signing of Peter Moylan.
-He was outrighted to Triple-A Gwinnett on February 20 and invited to Spring Training as a non-roster invitee.
+He was outrighted to Triple-A Gwinnett on February 20 and invited to spring training as a non-roster invitee.
 After stumbling to an 11.03 ERA in 31 games for the High-A Florida Fire Frogs, Cabrera was released by the organization on July 11, 2018.